phosfuldev/phos_website/resources.md

 Destash 4 Palestine: [Instagram](https://www.instagram.com/destash4palestine) - for crafters
 Give for Gaza: [Instagram](https://www.instagram.com/giveforgaza) - Raffle

-See end of this page for a list of projects and people that boosts gfm fundraisers
+See end of this page for a list of more projects and people that boosts gfm fundraisers.

 #### Other International Crisis Aid: